-Where can I find the full range of proteins on the HuProt V3.0 array?
+Where can I find the full range of proteins on the HuProt V4.0 array?

 For the full list of proteins by name and category please visit HuProt Arrays Resources page.

-Is new content added to the HuProt array on a regular basis (e.g. every 6 months)
+Is new content added to the HuProt array regularly?

-CDI periodically add new proteins to the array when new full-length cDNA clones are made available.
+We add new proteins to the array whenever new full-length cDNA clones are made available.

 Are all proteins printed in equal amounts on the HuProt arrays?
 Are proteins that are normally abundant in the cell normalized to levels similar to the less abundant?

-At present, the amount of protein on the array at present is not normalized, and varies depending on the protein level expressed in yeast prior to purification.
+At present, the amount of protein on the array at present is not normalised and varies depending on the protein level expressed in yeast before purification.
 In some rare cases, the protein levels may be low if the expressed protein is toxic to the yeast cells.

 Are membrane proteins represented on the array?
 If so, is there some detergent present?

-The HuProt v3.0 array contains thousands of membrane proteins.
+The HuProt v4.0 array contains thousands of membrane proteins.
 The protein printed on the arrays is eluted using a buffer that contains 0.03% TritonX-100.

-We have extensively evaluated the folding of many non-membrane proteins on the HuProt array, and will be happy to send you additional information on the folding of non-membrane proteins upon request.
-We have not performed an in-depth analysis on the folding of membrane proteins.
+We have extensively evaluated the folding of many non-membrane proteins on the HuProt array and will be happy to send you additional information on the folding of non-membrane proteins upon request.
+We have not performed an in-depth analysis of the folding of membrane proteins.
 The full protein content on the HuProt arrays can be found on the Resources page

 Have the arrays been tested for pH tolerance?
 For example, I am interested in studying post-translational modifications, which work best at a higher pH > 8.0.

-All CDI proteins were eluted in buffer of pH 8.0--pH8.5 and should work well for studies of post-translational modifications .
+All proteins were eluted in a buffer of pH 8.0 - pH 8.5 and should work well for studies of post-translational modifications.